-Check your current credit score through MyFico.com.
+Check your current credit score through MyFico.com or by using a free source such as AnnualCreditReport.com or CreditKarma.com.
 If it's above 720, you are in good standing.
 If it's below 700, almost any change will hurt you.
 See if you have been charged for any late payments on your mortgage or other bills; late payments affect your rating the most, lowering your score substantially.
-You can use a free online service from the government and MyFico, MortgageReliefOnline.com, to check your eligibility for a mortgage modification plan.

 Ask your lender how a loan modification will be reported to the credit bureaus.
 If it is reported as the same loan but with some changes, three items can affect your score: the credit inquiry itself, any change in the loan balance and alterations in the term of the loan.
 That should have minimal effect on your score.